tombresee/NFL/Milestone/index.md

 ### <font color='maroon'>Enhanced Visualization Expectations:</font>
- - Final presentation will include a fully interactive view of all NFL players by weight, height, offense/defense, college attended, BMI, football position, including deeper views of the players via html link to their official NFL profile.
+ Final presentation will include a fully interactive view of all NFL players by weight, height, offense/defense, college attended, BMI, football position, including deeper views of the players via html link to their official NFL profile.
 This visualization will also allow a deeper view into player positional coordinates.
+   - Position coordinates is a relatively new technology, and an exciting element to analyze

 <br>